defaultroute0/VCF-Operations-For-Networks/README.md

 #### Flows: Routed, VM->VM, via any L3 Router <a name="query-flows-routed-any"></a>

 - Show aggregate traffic stats of all VM->VM flows via any L3 Router
 ```
 sum(Bytes) of flows where (Flow Type = 'Routed' and Flow Type = 'VM-VM')
 ```

 - Show aggregate traffic stats of all `Same Host` VM->VM flows via any L3 Router
 ```
 sum(bytes) of flows where (Flow Type = 'Routed' and Flow Type = 'VM-VM' and Flow Type = 'Same Host')
 ```

 - Show aggregate traffic stats of all `Diff Host` VM->VM flows via any L3 Router
 ```
 sum(bytes) of flows where (Flow Type = 'Routed' and Flow Type = 'VM-VM' and Flow Type = 'Diff Host')
 ```

 - Show aggregate traffic stats of `Same Host` VM->VM flows that are hairpinning via any L3 Router
 ```
 sum(Bytes), sum(Bytes Rate), sum(Retransmitted Packet Ratio), max(Average Tcp RTT) of flows where (Flow Type = 'Routed' and Flow Type = 'VM-VM' and Flow Type = 'Same Host')
 ```

 - Show me VM->VM pairs and traffic stats of `Same Host` VM->VM flows that are hairpinning via any L3 Router
 ```
 sum(Bytes), sum(Bytes Rate), sum(Retransmitted Packet Ratio), max(Average Tcp RTT) of flows where (Flow Type = 'Routed' and Flow Type = 'VM-VM') group by Source VM, Destination VM order by sum(Bytes)
 ```

 #### Flows: Routed, VM->VM via specific L3 Router <a name="query-flows-routed-specific"></a>
 - Show me all flows via L3 Router `w1c04-vrni-tmm-7050sx-1`
 ```
 flows where vm in (vms where Default Gateway Router Interface in (Router Interface where (device = 'w1c04-vrni-tmm-7050sx-1')))
 ```

 - Show me aggregate packet stats of all flows via L3 Router `w1c04-vrni-tmm-7050sx-1`
 ```
 sum(Bytes), sum(Bytes Rate), sum(Retransmitted Packet Ratio), max(Average Tcp RTT) of flows where vm in (vms where Default Gateway Router Interface in (Router Interface where (device = 'w1c04-vrni-tmm-7050sx-1')))
 ```

 - Show me all flows (East-West + North-South) via L3 Router `w1c04-vrni-tmm-7050sx-1`
 ```
 sum(bytes) of flows where vm in (vms where Default Gateway Router Interface in (Router Interface where (device = 'w1c04-vrni-tmm-7050sx-1'))) AND (Flow Type = 'Routed')
 ```

 - Show me all North-South (VM->Internet) flows via L3 Router `w1c04-vrni-tmm-7050sx-1`
 ```
 sum(bytes) of flows where vm in (vms where Default Gateway Router Interface in (Router Interface where (device = 'w1c04-vrni-tmm-7050sx-1'))) AND (Flow Type = 'Routed' and Flow Type = 'Internet')
 ```

 - Show me all East-West (VM->VM and VM->Physical) flows via L3 Router `w1c04-vrni-tmm-7050sx-1`
 ```
 sum(bytes) of flows where vm in (vms where Default Gateway Router Interface in (Router Interface where (device = 'w1c04-vrni-tmm-7050sx-1'))) AND (Flow Type = 'Routed' and Flow Type = 'East-West')
 ```

 - Show me all VM->VM flows via L3 Router `w1c04-vrni-tmm-7050sx-1`
 ```
 sum(bytes) of flows where vm in (vms where Default Gateway Router Interface in (Router Interface where (device = 'w1c04-vrni-tmm-7050sx-1'))) AND (Flow Type = 'Routed' and Flow Type = 'VM-VM')
 ```

 - Show me all VM->Physical flows via L3 Router `w1c04-vrni-tmm-7050sx-1`
 ```
 sum(bytes) of flows where vm in (vms where Default Gateway Router Interface in (Router Interface where (device = 'w1c04-vrni-tmm-7050sx-1'))) AND (Flow Type = 'Routed' and Flow Type = 'VM-Physical')
 ```

 - Show me VM->VM pairs and traffic stats of all flows via L3 Router `w1c04-vrni-tmm-7050sx-1`
 ```
 sum(Bytes), sum(Bytes Rate), sum(Retransmitted Packet Ratio), max(Average Tcp RTT) of flows where vm in (vms where Default Gateway Router Interface in (Router Interface where (device = 'w1c04-vrni-tmm-7050sx-1'))) group by Source VM, Destination VM order by sum(Bytes)
 ```

 - Show me SUBNET->SUBNET pairs and traffic stats of all flows via L3 Router `w1c04-vrni-tmm-7050sx-1`
 ```
 sum(Bytes), sum(Bytes Rate), sum(Retransmitted Packet Ratio), max(Average Tcp RTT) of flows where vm in (vms where Default Gateway Router Interface in (Router Interface where (device = 'w1c04-vrni-tmm-7050sx-1'))) group by Source Subnet, Destination Subnet order by sum(Bytes)
 ```

 #### Moving, Migrating Applications <a name="migration"></a>
-When doing multiple applications and forming Move Groups, create a nested application called ‘Move Group 1’ and make the example applications a part of it.
+When doing multiple applications and forming Move Groups, create a parent container application called ‘Move_Group_1’ and make the specific applications a part of it.
 Then use the group name in the below searches

 - Show incoming application traffic
 ```
-series(sum(byte rate),300) of flow where destination application = ‘App1'
+series(sum(byte rate),300) of flow where destination application = ‘‘Move_Group_1'
-max(series(sum(byte rate),300)) of flow where destination application = ‘App1’
+max(series(sum(byte rate),300)) of flow where destination application = ‘Move_Group_1’
 Get outgoing traffic by substituting destination with source.
 ```

 - Show internet traffic
+Get outgoing traffic also by substituting destination with source.
 ```
-series(sum(byte rate),300) of flow where source application = ‘App1' and flow type = 'Destination is Internet’
+series(sum(byte rate),300) of flow where source application = ‘Move Group 1' and flow type = 'Destination is Internet’
-max(series(sum(byte rate),300)) of flow where destination application = ‘App1’
+max(series(sum(byte rate),300)) of flow where destination application = ‘Move_Group_1’
-Get outgoing traffic by substituting destination with source.

 ```

 - Show packets p/s to internet
+Get outgoing traffic also by substituting destination with source.
 ```
-series(sum(flow.totalPackets.delta.summation.number),300) of Flow where source Application like 'Funbike' and Flow Type = 'Destination is Internet'
+series(sum(flow.totalPackets.delta.summation.number),300) of Flow where source Application like 'Move_Group_1' and Flow Type = 'Destination is Internet'
-max(series(sum(flow.totalPackets.delta.summation.number),300)) of Flow where source Application like 'Funbike' and Flow Type = 'Destination is Internet'
+max(series(sum(flow.totalPackets.delta.summation.number),300)) of Flow where source Application like 'Move_Group_1' and Flow Type = 'Destination is Internet'
-Get outgoing traffic by substituting destination with source.
 ```

 - Show traffic to remaining on-prem apps
 ```
-series(sum(byte rate),300) of flow where application = 'Funbike' and Flow Type = 'East-West'
+series(sum(byte rate),300) of flow where application = 'Move_Group_1' and Flow Type = 'East-West'
 ```

 ## Import/Export Applications <a name="applications"></a>